ansys/pymeilisearch/doc/source/contributing.rst

 page to submit questions, report bugs, and request new features.
 When possible, use these issue templates:

-* Bug report template
+* Bug, problem, error: For filing a bug report
-* Feature request template
+* Documentation error: For requesting modifications to the docuementation
+* Adding an example: For proposing a new example
+* New feature: For requsesting enhancements to the code

-If your issue does not fit into one of these template categories, create your own issue.
+If your issue does not fit into one of these template categories, you can click the link for opening a blank issue.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.